Interview with Piotr Deadi Dedel by Iva Kanceska 16/02/2012

 Q: What was the most inspiring (thing or person) for you in

-the very beginnings?
+the beginnings?

 A: At the beginning, I knew nobody who could take me off with his